9brada6/tabs-with-posts/development.md

     Translations:

+    - Add what the filename of the translation should be.
     - Add a section in documentation where you write about translations, how they work, and how to translate this plugin.